Nmuta/rxjsStuff/README.md

 you must already have the angular cli installed.
 If not, do
 > npm install -g @angular/cli

+node version used for this repo is 8.9.4 in order to match most frequently used node version of co-workers at Spectrum in early 2019.
+May need to be upgraded soon!

 cd into project folder
 do
 > ng serve

 nagivate to http://localhost:4200

 view the live examples.